toorajtaraz/stm32-emacs/readme.md

 ![alt text](https://github.com/toorajtaraz/stm32-emacs/blob/master/images/1.jpg?raw=true)
 ![alt text](https://github.com/toorajtaraz/stm32-emacs/blob/master/images/6.jpg?raw=true)
 2. Run and Build your project in both Debug and Release mode
-3. Now you can close stm32cubeide, we won't need it anymore!
+3. Now you can close stm32cubeide, we won't need it anymore.
 4. Open up emacs and use projectile-add-known-project to add your brand new project:
 ![alt text](https://github.com/toorajtaraz/stm32-emacs/blob/master/images/9.jpg?raw=true)
-5. For now if you open up main.c you'll get lots of errors, that's because you haven't initialized your irony server:
+5. Now if you open up main.c you'll get lots of errors, that's because you haven't initialized your irony server:
 ![alt text](https://github.com/toorajtaraz/stm32-emacs/blob/master/images/10.jpg?raw=true)
-6. All you need to do to take care of this is to run these commands:
+6. All you need to do in order to start coding is to run these commands:
    1. stm32-init-project
    2. irony-cdb-json-add-compile-commands-path : Give project's root
    3. irony-cdb-json-select : select recently added CDB
-   4. click on error count and wait (When Irony server encounters too many errors it goes to sleep mode and evaluate the file again unless it's forced to do so)
+   4. click on error count and wait (When Irony server encounters too many errors it goes into sleep mode and evaluate the file again unless it's forced to do so)
    5. No errors now, you'll also have access to function definitions (jump to definition) and ...
 ![alt text](https://github.com/toorajtaraz/stm32-emacs/blob/master/images/13.jpg?raw=true)
 7. If you want to run and debug the code, here is what you'll need to do: